-Atlantic World Forum harnesses the digital potential of the scholarly roundtable to foster international dialogues around specific topics in circum-Atlantic cultural history.
-Partnering with a larger French-Brazilian-led project, Atlantic World Forum assembles a group of five to seven scholars from various countries for each roundtable, which focuses on a particular theme (such as music, food, cultural diplomacy, migrations ports, literacy, or sports, and conceptual approaches to the Atlantic World itself, including comparisons of the literatures on the transatlantic, circum-Atlantic, cis-Atlantic, diasporic, Black Atlantic, Global South, Lusophone, Hispanophone, Francophone and Anglophone worlds, imperial, colonial, postcolonial, decolonizing, material culture, symbolic exchange, linguistic approaches, and the history of capitalism).
-Two different thematic roundtables will be published each year.
+Atlantic World Forum explores how digital technology can enhance the collaborative dimensions of the scholarly roundtable across national boundaries.
+Traditionally appearing in print as a set of essays in dialogue with each other on a shared topic, the roundtable is a good candidate for digital innovation.
+AWF harnesses the interactive and multimedia dimensions of the digital domain to foster international dialogues on circum-Atlantic cultural history among scholars from different countries.
+Partnering with a larger French-Brazilian-led project, we assemble a group of five to seven scholars from various countries for each forum, which focuses on a particular theme.
+Two distinct forums are published per year.
+Topics range from music, food, cultural diplomacy, migrations, ports, literacy, sports, to, as with our opening roundtable, conceptual approaches to the Atlantic World itself, including comparisons of the literatures on the transatlantic, circum-Atlantic, cis-Atlantic, diasporic, Black Atlantic, Global South, Lusophone, Hispanophone, Francophone and Anglophone worlds, imperialism, colonialism, postcolonialism, the act of decolonizing, material culture, symbolic exchange, linguistic approaches, and the history of capitalism.